 Contraceptive Services/Family Planning

-A full range of contraceptive services are provided by the Practice including long Acting Contraceptives (coils, implants and injections).
-All GPs and Practice Nurses are qualified to give contraceptive advice, Dr McDermott and Dr Robertson can fit coils and insert contraceptive implants.
-Please make an appointment with the doctor or nurse of your choice if you wish to discuss contraception.
-If you are considering an implant, please make an appointment with either of them.
+A full range of contraceptive services are provided by the Practice including long acting contraceptives (coils, implants and injections).
+All GPs and Practice Nurses are qualified to give contraceptive advice.
+Dr McDermott and Dr Robertson can fit coils and insert contraceptive implants.
+If you are considering either of these methods please make an appointment with either of them.
 All other contraceptive methods can be discussed with any other GP or nurse.
-Emergency contraception is available by appointment with any Practice Nurse or GP and, more appropriately, by accessing a same day minor illness appointment.
+Emergency contraception is available through most local pharmacies, Chalmers sexual health clinic (0131 536 1070) or by appointment at the Practice.

 Cryotherapy Clinic (warts & veruccas)

 Developmental Baby Clinics (Allermuir Baby Clinic)

-These take place every Thursday afternoon 1300 – 1430 at Allermuir Medical Centre (currently suspended due to covid 19).
+These usually take place every Thursdays 1130 – 1230 at Allermuir Medical Centre (currently suspended due to covid 19).
 Open for all babies and children up to school age.
 The health visiting team will weigh your baby and discuss any problems you may have.
 Parents are requested to bring their “Parent Held Record” card (Red Book) with them at each attendance.
 In addition, there is a 'Weaning Talk' on the first Thursday of each month 1130 -1230.

 Drs Robertson and Parry and Nurses Shirley McCall and Kirsty Yeung hold regular clinics for patients with Type 2 diabetes.
 The practice policy is to review all patients who have Type 2 diabetes twice a year in the Diabetic Clinic.
 Diabetic patients will notice a change in the format of their reviews, developed in liaison with the House of Care project.
 To involve you more in the process, you should receive the results of your tests before your review.
 This will give you time to consider your diabetes and decide what issues you wish to discuss in the consultation.
 If you do not receive an invitation please ask at reception for an appointment.

 - Over the age of 65.